-If you are looking to get your songs placed in these types of opportunities, it is important to make sure you're the right applicant for the job.
+If you are looking to get your songs placed in these types of opportunities, it is essential to make sure you're the right applicant for the job.
 Licensing companies and music supervisors receive so many submissions that aren't what they're looking for, and it makes it harder for those who do have what it takes to be seen.

 Related Post: What Types Of Placements Can I Get In Music?

-Once you've done your research and are sure you have the right material, you can either submit it to supervisors through some of the top music licensing companies, or you can do the research yourself and look up supervisors and their contact information based on credits you see in TV, film, games, etc.
+Once you've done your research and are sure you have the suitable material, you can either submit it to supervisors through some of the top music licensing companies, or you can do the research yourself and look up supervisors and their contact information based on credits you see in TV, film, games, etc.

 Your best chance is to find a music licensing company with a solid reputation for being able to find legit placements.
 There are tons of these companies popping up, so be wary of sites that claim they can do great things for you but have no success stories under their belt.

 Music supervision is all about getting the least complicated original piece of music that fits the content's mood.
 Music licensing companies are only interested in bands, artists, and producers that can submit original material.
 If you're submitting songs with instrumentals that you leased online, you are not doing anyone any favors.

 A lot of original music coming out in a digital where everyone can record themselves from home is amazing, unique stuff.
 Labels no longer have a monopoly over high-quality songs.
 Music supervision experts really benefit from this fact and often find million-dollar studio-sounding tracks from indie talent.